-To investigate the effect of crosswinds on the slipstream of a freight train and the force and moment coefficients on its wagons
+To investigate the effect of crosswinds on the slipstream of a model-scale freight train in order to predict possible consequences to persons within close proximity.

-Conduct and validate numerical simulations of a model-scale Class 66 train subjected to no crosswind, 15 degree and 30 degree crosswinds in order to determine their effect on the slipstream of the Class 66 train and on the force coefficients on each container wagon
+- Conduct and validate numerical simulations by subjecting a model-scale Class 66 locomotive-hauled freight train to no crosswind, 10o and 30o crosswinds in order to determine their effect on the slipstream of the train

-Collaborative research between the Birmingham Centre for Railway Research and Education (BCRRE) and Network Rail was conducted to establish the effect of introducing new parts to two current track switch mechanisms.
-The work was carried out using Abaqus and aimed to determine whether a train going through the switch, if it is locked the wrong way, would de-rail the train or cause permanent damage to the mechanism.
+Collaborative research between the Birmingham Centre for Railway Research and Education (BCRRE) and Network Rail was conducted to establish the effect of introducing new parts (Figure 5) to two current track switch mechanisms.
+The work was carried out using Abaqus Explicit and aimed to determine whether a train going through the switch (Figure 6), if it is locked the wrong way, would de-rail the train or cause permanent damage to the mechanism.
 The simulations allowed investigators to determine the stress levels on every deformable part within the mechanism.

 Figure 5: New design of stretcher bar